ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 The client must ensure the server has an HTTPS certificate that was issued by a root certificate authority and that the certificate offered by the server is still within the X.509 validity date.
 The certificate authority for some Bootstrapped Networks may be pre-built into a client application and verified as accurate and can respond to mismatch as deemed appropriate by the client.
 The client may issue more than one certificate per service should an overlap window of X.509 certificate validity be required.

 The server does not need to know or verify a client's intentions.

 A 302-redirect error response can be returned by this response to allow the request to be redirected to another server.
 This allows this service to be easily hosted as needed.

-The request nor the response should have an ID associated with the request/response and should not include an epoch.
+The request nor the response should have an ID associated with the request / response and does not need to include an time-stamp.
 This is the only request in the system that has this exception.
-This allows for a hard- coded file to be uploaded on a server as the response to any request on the system to allow for easy service delegation without installing any server side scripting.
+This allows for a hard-coded file to be uploaded on a server as the response to any request on the system to allow for easy service delegation without installing any server side scripting.

 ### Example